cozydev-pink/.github/CODE_OF_CONDUCT.md

 # Code of Conduct

 Every member of our community has the right to have their identity respected.
-The Cozydev community is dedicated to providing a positive experience for everyone, regardless of age, gender identity and expression, sexual orientation, disability, neurodivergence, physical appearance, body size, ethnicity, nationality, race, or religion (or lack thereof), education, or socio-economic status.
+The CozyDev community is dedicated to providing a positive experience for everyone, regardless of age, gender identity and expression, sexual orientation, disability, neurodivergence, physical appearance, body size, ethnicity, nationality, race, or religion (or lack thereof), education, or socio-economic status.

 Everyone is expected to follow the [Typelevel Code of Conduct] when discussing the project on the available communication channels.